Inflectra/rapise-documentation/docs/Libraries/Tester.md

 <a name="AssertContains"></a>
 #### AssertContains

-Checks if `str` contains `substr` somewhere and saves corresponding Report entry.
+Checks if `str` contains `substr` somewhere and writes corresponding message to the Report.
 Assertion is an atomic piece of verification.
 Assertion may contain some additional data (links, images, comments) set via 'data' parameter.